 Guide Dogs WA staff and volunteers are often asked about Puppy Raising, and the most common feedback from the general public is “I’d love to do it, but I don’t think I could give the dog up at the end!”

 Peter, Puppy Raiser of Lulu recently shed some light on his experience, and how he, his wife Fiona and kids Genevieve and Robert selflessly raised this gorgeous puppy to one day change a life…

 Raising Lulu…by Peter Weston

-Recently, I was privileged to attend and present at a graduation ceremony for our Lulu, now a fully-fledged working Guide Dogs WA dog.
+Recently, I was privileged to attend and present at a graduation ceremony for our Lulu, now a fully-fledged working guide dog.
 My family raised and trained Lulu from puppyhood to age 2 years, taking her from a bounding, playful pup through to a thoroughly trained, intuitive and well loved (and still playful) Guide Dog.
 Lulu now provides independence for a lady named Rose, who lost her vision as an adult.